-By default, user records are created without passwords, and any Helix server user can impersonate another by setting P4USER or by using -u, which is one of the Global Options.
-To prevent another user from impersonating you, use p4 passwd to set your password.
+By default, user records are created without passwords, and any Helix Server user can impersonate another by setting P4USER or by using -u, which is one of the Global Options.
+To reduce the risk of another user impersonating you, use p4 passwd to set your password, and use a strong password.